johnbender/writing/portfolio.md

 ## Writing

+[Math Envy and CoffeeScript's Foibles, Part 1](/2012/11/27/math-envy-and-coffeescripts-foibles/) - CoffeeScript is a popular JavaScript replacement well know for it's syntactic flexibility, but the language's design has produced confusing interactions between terms.
+This post formalizes a subset of the language able to reproduce one such issue and begins the process of formalizing semantic ambiguitiy using operational semantics.

 [Faster JavaScript with Category Theory](/2012/02/09/faster-javascript-through-category-theory/) - This post covers my initial work on formalizing the relationship between vanilla DOM manipulation functions and jQuery methods using Category Theory.
 It forms the basis for one talk and two essays.

 [A Natural Transformation in JavaScript](/2012/03/22/a-natural-transformation-in-javascript/) - A natural transformation was a logical progression after constructing two categories and a functor in the previous writing on JavaScript and Category Theory.